meginks/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() creates a block of test code for you to put similar, related tets.

+it() is used inside of a describe() block to run individual tests.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Test Driven Development is supposed to help a development team prevent and triage possible bugs and problems before they come up in production.
+If you test along the way, the theory is you won't accidentally ship as many bugs.

 1. Mention three types of automated tests.

+unit tests
+snapshot testing / regression tests mocks

 ## Project Set Up